imvu/bluesteel/README.md

 The **Logic** folder contains all the internal apps, each of these apps is in charge of handle BlueSteel's internal data.
 No public API calls / Urls / Views are allowed at this level.
 The majority of the apps tries to follow the pattern of Controller - Model, where the Controller holds almost all the logic to interact with the models.

+## Working with BlueSteel ##

+### How setup a Layout in BlueSteel ###

+- Go to the main page: `localhost:28028`
+- Click on `Layout` tab.
+- Click on `+ Add Layout`
+    - After the Layout is created, you will see that a default Project is created as well and associated with this layout.
+    - Each project will represent a project in a git repository.
+    - You can add as many projects as needed.
+Sometimes we need more projects to allow benchmark scripts of a Project B to benchmark old commits of Project A.

+**Layout setup**

+- Setup a proper name for your layout.
+- Select the project where all its commits will be benchmarked from BlueSteel.
+- Click `Save` to save the layout information.

+**Project setup**

+- Select a proper name for the project.
+- Select a local path where the `.git` folder will be found inside the project.
+    - This path indicates the git repository where all the commits will be benchmarked.
+    - The default value is `.`, but you can specify another local path in the case you have many git repositories inside your project.
+- Add/Modify all the commands necessary to clone this project.
+    - BlueSteel workers will use this commands the first time to clone this project.
+- Add/Modify all the commands necessary to fetch commits.
+    - BlueSteel workers will use this commands to fetch commits, the default commands should be good to go.
+- Click `Save`.

+**Layout Activation**

+- Select `ACTIVE` on the layout setup properties.
+- Click `Save`.